jacekkopecky/jewel-board/README.md

   - flip tile, add it to flipped tiles, save
 - [x] if all jewels are fully uncovered, newPuzzle, plus 1 move
   - [ ] maybe shake the jewels off the tree, add them to a score in state
-- [ ] tree of jewels so you know what to look for
+- [x] tree of jewels so you know what to look for
   - hang jewels on a tree but in grey and dim, remember the tree in localStorage
   - move jewels from board to tree when fully uncovered
+  - [ ] fix moves indicator background
+  - [ ] give branches an outline, maybe little off-shoots?

 ## maybes